A little more on the JPMorgan Chase Oracle outage

 While that’s true, and indeed is the reason I first referred to this as an “authentication” problem, I believe it to be incomplete.
 For example, the $132 million in missed ACH payments weren’t directly driven by log-ins; they were to be done on schedule, perhaps based on previous log-ins.
 Or as Jai and I put it in the guts of his story: Read more

-| Categories: JPMorgan Chase, Oracle | 6 Comments |
+Categories: JPMorgan Chase, Oracle | 6 Comments |

 Details of the JPMorgan Chase Oracle database outage

 After posting my speculation about the JPMorgan Chase database outage, I was contacted by – well, by somebody who wants to be referred to as “a credible source close to the situation.”
 We chatted for a long time; I think it is very likely that this person is indeed what s/he claims to be; and I am honoring his/her requests to obfuscate many identifying details.
-However, I need a shorter phrase than “a credible source close to the situation,” so I’ll just refer to him/her as “Tippy.”
+However, I need a shorter phrase than “a credible source close to the situation,” so I’ll refer to him/her as “Deep Packet.”

-According to Tippy,
+According to Deep Packet,

 - The JPMorgan Chase database outage was caused by corruption in an Oracle database.